apache/stanbol/indexing/dbpedia/README.txt

    It is strongly suggested to
     - first check if still Category: is used as prefix (e.g. by checking if http://dbpedia.org/page/Category:Political_culture is still valid) and
-    - second if that is the case replace all appearances of "CAT:" to "Category:"
+    - second if that is the case replace all occurrences of "CAT:" to "Category:"

 The resulting file MUST BE copied to indexing/resources/incoming_links.txt

-There is also the possibility do download a precomputed file form
+There is also the possibility do download a precomputed file from:
   TODO: add download loaction

 (4) Configuration of the Index